 “There is something humbling about trying something you know you’ll be bad at”

-In light of the new year, I wanted to share what I think are 5 things that happen when you learn to surf and why this should be the year you do it!
+In light of the new year, here’s what I think are 5 things that happen when you learn to surf!

 #1: You will suck at it.

 Bear with me.
-Here’s the reality: EVERYONE who is just learning to surf sucks at it.
-It’s impossible to learn how to surf without there being a gradual learning curve.
+Here’s the reality: EVERYONE who is chooses to learn to surf will suck at it.
+It’s impossible to learn to surf without a gradual learning curve.
 Period.
 No one has ever tried surfing for the first time and was immediately an expert.
 And only when you start to get better at surfing do you realize how much more you have to learn.

 There is something humbling about trying something you know you’ll be bad at—at least to start.
 It takes the pressure off, making the whole experience light and fun, especially when you’re learning from instructors who have zero judgement, who have all been there, and have nothing but encouraging words to say.